holwech/nvim/README.md

 ```
 See more here [here](https://github.com/zchee/deoplete-go)

+## Deoplete prints long list of random errors
+This is probably a problem with the path variable to the go bin folder

 ## Deoplete-clang
 The deoplete-clang plugin for C++ autocompletion requires clang `>3.9`.
 Make sure to have this version or higher installed, also make sure that